 After the wedding ceremony, which can be civil or religious, you and your spouse, along with two adult witnesses (aged 18 or older) and your Civil Registrar/Marriage Officer, must sign three copies of the Marriage Register.

-One certified copy, called the Bridal Certificate, is yours to keep for your records.
+One certified copy, called the Certified Copy of Marriage Register, is yours to keep for your records.
 Your Civil Registrar/Marriage Officer is required by law to keep one copy in his/her Marriage Book.
 Again, according to the Marriage Law which governs marriages in the Cayman Islands, the third (duplicate) copy must be filed by your Civil Registrar/Marriage Officer with the Registrar of Marriages at the General Registry as soon as possible after the wedding.
 The General Registry is located on the first floor of the Citrus Grove Building, Goring Avenue in George Town.

 It is your responsibility to obtain the Registered Marriage Certificate (RMC) of your marriage from the General Registry, unless you have arranged with your Civil Registrar/Marriage Officer to obtain this and forward it to you.
 The RMC has the words ‘secure copy’ on the reverse.
 On the front it will have the details of your marriage, a watermark of the Coat of Arms of the Cayman Islands and the raised seal of the Registrar General.
 This document is your legal Marriage Certificate and should be secured with your other important documents.

-Each RMC costs CI$1.
+Each RMC costs CI$5.
 Contact the General Registry located in the Cayman Islands Government Building www.ciregistry.gov.ky.